jllovet/udacity-operationalizing-a-microservice-api/README.md

 # Udacity Devops Nanodegree Project - Operationalizing a Microservice API:
 [![jllovet](https://circleci.com/gh/jllovet/udacity-operationalizing-a-microservice-api.svg?style=svg)](https://app.circleci.com/pipelines/github/jllovet/udacity-operationalizing-a-microservice-api)

-## Project Overview
+## Overview

-In this project, you will apply the skills you have acquired in this course to operationalize a Machine Learning Microservice API.
+This is an example of how to operationalize a Machine Learning Microservice API using standard devops tools like Docker and Kubernetes.

+This repository is based on the project `Operationalize a Machine Learning Microservice API` in the Udacity Devops Nanodegree.
+The rubric for the project can be found [here](https://review.udacity.com/#!/rubrics/2576/view).

-You are given a pre-trained, `sklearn` model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
-You can read more about the data, which was initially taken from Kaggle, on [the data source site](https://www.kaggle.com/c/boston-housing).
-This project tests your ability to operationalize a Python flask app—in a provided file, `app.py`—that serves out predictions (inference) about housing prices through API calls.
-This project could be extended to any pre-trained machine learning model, such as those for image recognition and data labeling.
+Given a pre-trained `sklearn` model based on a [Kaggle dataset](https://www.kaggle.com/c/boston-housing) that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on, the task is to operationalize the deployment of an API based on that model.
+The code for the API is also provided, but some extensions are made to validate that a pipeline of automated linters and tests work properly.

 ### Project Tasks